sugarlabs/make-them-fall-activity/README.md

 Make Them Fall is started by [Sugar](https://github.com/sugarlabs/sugar).

-Make Them Fall is not packaged by Ubuntu distributions.
+Make Them Fall is not packaged by Debian, Ubuntu and Fedora distributions.
-On Ubuntu systems these required dependencies (`python-gtk2-dev` and `python-pygame`) need to be manually installed.
+On Ubuntu and Debian systems these required dependencies (`python-gtk2-dev` and `python-pygame`) need to be manually installed.
+On Fedora system these dependencies (`pygtk2` and `pygame`) need to be manually installed.

 **Running outside Sugar**